 Macro with Python is a set of introductory examples that apply Python to typical topics covered in an Intermediate (or advanced) macroeconomics course.
 The discussion assumes an intro/basic knowledge of Python and same familiarity with intermediate macroeconomic models.

-The discussions in this project does not provide a full explanation of macroeconomic models nor intends to show coding best practices.
-The intention of the macro examples is to get us started with how to use Python in macroeconomics.
+The discussions in this project do not provide a full explanation of macroeconomic models nor intends to show coding best practices.
+The intention of the macro examples is to get started with how to use Python in macroeconomics.
 QuantEcon offers more advanced an detailed documentation.

 The GitHub repository of this project is located here.

-Macro with Python is an ongoing projects.
-More examples will be added as they become available
+Macro with Python is an ongoing project.
+More examples will be added as they become available.

 For an example on symbolic mathematics and LaTeX format, see The Solow Model (section 1).